 Domori Il Blend 70% is crazy intense chocolate.
-I loved this one, but I was out-voted by the other two first-round tasters.
-While I found its intense bitterness matched its perfectly velvety mouthfeel and was most pleasing, my tasting companions found it to be “tannic bitter” and “too rich, a little over the top.”
-It’s also really expensive at $2.50 for a 1-ounce bar.
+I loved this one so much, but I was out-voted by the other two first-round tasters.
+While I found its intense bitterness matched with its perfectly velvety mouthfeel to be most pleasing, my tasting companions found it to be “tannic bitter” and “too rich, a little over the top.”
+It’s also really expensive at $6 for a 1-ounce bar.

 Ritter Sport Fine Dark Chocolate 73% comes from a brand that I love purely for their whimsical fillings, but the plain dark chocolate couldn’t stand up to the more refined contenders.

 Dove Dark is so mild, it tastes purely like vanilla candy coating.
 It was more like Magic Shell than a bar of chocolate.

 Jacques Torres Dark Chocolate 60% turned out to be pretty chalky and brittle.
 The flavor was a little flat in the beginning, then moved into slight nuttiness.
 It’s a nice bar, but not great.

 Godiva Extra Dark 85% was very waxy and tasted like coffee that had been sitting on the hot plate for half the day.